 Plan Your Interview

 Since Java has been around for a long time, you will find java programmers with varying age groups applying for the position.
 Simply because their resume mentions the word “Java” doesn’t make them expert programmer.
-Hence, you must create a plan that targets Java developers for hire who know their trade well.
+Hence, you must create a plan that targets Hire Java Programmers who know their trade well.
 The least you can do is:

 - Have a sit-down with your HR, and design a practical hiring process.